pingcap/docs-cn/dev/faq/tidb.md

 #### If a node is down, will the service be affected?
 If yes, how long?

-TiDB uses Raft to replicate data among multiple replicas and guarantees the strong consistency of data.
-If one replica goes wrong, the other replicas can guarantee data security.
-The default number of replicas in each Region is 3.
-Based on the Raft protocol, a leader is elected in each Region, and if a single leader fails, a follower is soon elected as Region leader after a maximum of 2 * lease time (lease time is 10 seconds).
+TiKV uses Raft to replicate data among multiple replicas (by default 3 replicas for each Region).
+If one replica goes wrong, the other replicas can guarantee data safety.
+Based on the Raft protocol, if a single leader fails as the node goes down, a follower in another node is soon elected as the Region leader after a maximum of 2 * lease time (lease time is 10 seconds).

 #### What are the TiKV scenarios that take up high I/O, memory, CPU, and exceed the parameter configuration?